SchemaApp/AEMConnector/README.md

-# Sample AEM project template
+# Schema App AEM project

 This is a project template for AEM-based applications.
 It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.